BLE-LTER/ble-handbook/handbook.md

 Make sure to do these tasks if a dataset needs to be revised:

 - Increment the Revision number in metabase's DataSet table.
 Note that this number is always the current *production* revision number.
 The *staging* revision number can get much higher.
 I manually edit revision numbers in EML when uploading to the staging server.
-- Update dates in DataSetTemporal.
+- Update dates in DataSetTemporal and DataSet (although it doesn't matter much in DataSet since EDI overwrites it).
 - Updates dates and people in DataSetPersonnel.
 - Add a note in metabase's pkg_mgmt.maintenance_changehistory table.